openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```
 ## Encoding of Presented Verifiable Presentations

-Presented credentials MUST be returned in the VP Token as defined in Section 6.7.3. of [@!OpenID.VCI], based on the format and the signature scheme of the credentials and presentations.
+Presented credentials MUST be returned in the VP Token as defined in Credential Format Profiles in Appendix E of [@!OpenID.VCI], based on the format and the signature scheme of the credentials and presentations.
 This specification does not require any additional encoding when credential format is already represented as a JSON object or a JSON string.

 Credential formats expressed as binary formats MUST be Base64url encoded and returned as a JSON string.

-Table in Section 6.7.3. of [@!OpenID.VCI] might be superceded by a registry in the future.
+Additional Credential Format Profiles may exist outside of Appendix E of [@!OpenID.VCI].

 # Metadata {#metadata}